+No assurance can be given that an active or liquid trading market for the Common Shares will be sustained.
+If an active or liquid market for the Common Shares fails to be sustained, the prices at which such shares trade may be adversely affected.
 The market price of the shares of precious metals and resource companies, including the Company, tends to be volatile.
 The trading price of the Company's shares may be subject to large fluctuations and may increase or decrease in response to a number of events and factors, including the following:

-- the price of silver and gold and often other commodity prices; - the Company's operating performance and the performance of competitors and other similar companies; - the public's reaction to the Company's press releases, other public announcements and the Company's filings with securities regulatory authorities; - changes in earnings estimates or recommendations by research analysts who track the Company's Common Shares or the shares of other companies in the resources sector; - changes in general economic conditions; - the number of the Company's Common Shares to be publicly traded after an offering, including additional Common Shares issued pursuant to a prospectus supplement filed in connection with the Company's Base Shelf Prospectus and Registration Statement; - · the arrival or departure of key personnel; - · acquisitions, dispositions, strategic alliances or joint ventures involving the Company or its competitors; and - equity or debt financings by the Company.
+- the price of silver and gold and often other commodity prices; - the Company's operating performance and the performance of competitors and other similar companies; - the public's reaction to the Company's press releases, other public announcements and the Company's filings with securities regulatory authorities; - changes in earnings estimates or recommendations by research analysts who track the Company's Common Shares or the shares of other companies in the resources sector; - changes in general economic conditions; - the number of the Company's Common Shares to be publicly traded after an offering, including additional Common Shares issued pursuant to a prospectus supplement filed in connection with the Company's Base Shelf Prospectus and Registration Statement; - the arrival or departure of key personnel; - · acquisitions, dispositions, strategic alliances or joint ventures involving the Company or its competitors; and - equity or debt financings by the Company.

-In addition, the market price of the Company's shares are affected by many variables not directly related to the Company's success and are therefore not within the Company's control, including developments that affect the market for all resource sector shares; the breadth of the public market for the Company's shares; the attractiveness of alternative investments; general economic conditions (including increased inflation, supply chain disruptions and changes to economic conditions as a result of public health crises and the ongoing hostilities in Ukraine and the Middle East); legislative changes; possible efforts by investors, including short sellers, to impact the market price of the Common Shares through various means including influencing investors through social media and investor discussion forums (such as the impact that Reddit users have had in the past on the market price of certain securities) and short selling; and other events and factors outside of the Company's control.
-Securities markets frequently experience price and volume volatility, and the market price of securities of many companies may experience wide fluctuations not necessarily related to the operating performance, underlying asset values or prospects of such company's share price volatile and suggests that the Company's share price will continue to be volatile in the future.
+In addition, the market price of the Company's shares are affected by many variables not directly related to the Company's success and are therefore not within the Company's control, including developments that affect the market for all resource sector shares; the breadth of the public market for the Company's shares; the attractiveness of alternative investments; general economic conditions (including increased inflation, supply chain disruptions and changes to economic conditions as a result of public health crises, hostilities in Ukraine and the Middle East or international trade disputes); legislative changes; possible efforts by investors, including short sellers, to impact the market price of the Common Shares through various means including influencing investors through social media and investor discussion forums (such as the impact that Reddit users have had in the past on the market price of certain securities) and short selling; and other events and factors outside of the Company's control.
+Securities markets frequently experience price and volume volatility, and the market price of securities of many companies may experience wide fluctuations not necessarily related to the operating performance, underlying asset values or prospects of such company's hare price volatile and suggests that the Company's share price will continue to be volatile in the future.